Manuel Miranda is a litigation attorney in Holland & Knight's Miami office and a member of the firm's Litigation and Dispute Resolution Practice.

 During law school, Mr. Miranda served as a legal intern at the U.S. Department of Justice's National Courts Section, where he assisted in defending the U.S. government in breach of contract actions.

-- American Arbitration Association (AAA) representations and warranties insurance arbitration: Acting for global insurance provider in a dispute arising out of a representations and warranties policy and underlying breaches, in defense of alleged damages approaching $10 million
+- Post-mergers and acquisitions (M&A) breach of representations and warranties dispute in Delaware: Acting for global insurance provider in a dispute arising out of a representations and warranties policy and underlying breaches, in defense of alleged damages approaching $50 million

-- Negligence and Florida Deceptive and Unfair Trade Practices Act dispute: Defending a global technology and engineering services company that provides support to critical programs of national significance in the defense, security, energy and intelligence industries in $12 million dispute arising from the alleged failure to properly dispose of property seized by the U.S. government
+- Negligence and Florida Deceptive and Unfair Trade Practices Act dispute: Obtained dismissal on behalf of a global technology and engineering services company that provides support to critical programs of national significance in the defense, security, energy and intelligence industries in $12 million dispute arising from the alleged failure to properly dispose of property seized by the U.S. government

 - Failed accounting software implementation dispute: For a multibillion-dollar financial services firm, sued a global software provider; minutes before opening statements to the jury, the matter resolved for more than seven times the defendant's highest previous offer

-- International post-deal dispute: Defending a listed Spanish global telecommunications and infrastructure business against post-mergers and acquisitions (M&A) claims arising from alleged breaches of representations, warranties and covenants, valued at nearly $10 million
+- International post-deal dispute: Defended a listed Spanish global telecommunications and infrastructure business against post-M&A claims arising from alleged breaches of representations, warranties and covenants, valued at nearly $10 million

 - Multijurisdictional fiduciary duty and conspiracy litigation: For the U.S. subsidiary of a global Spanish conglomerate, pursued claims for breach of fiduciary duty, civil conspiracy, and aiding and abetting; after seven-day trial, the jury returned a verdict of full liability